 The name gives it away – hemp seeds come from Cannabis sativa.
 Yes, that’s the same species as marijuana.
 However, the seeds themselves don’t have any mind-altering effect – they lack the psychoactive tetrahydrocannabinol (THC) compound.
 So are hemp seeds good for you?

 Still… are hemp seeds good for you?
 Sure, they have benefits, but that’s only ever one side of the equation.
 Most foods have at least a few risks.
 While these are often minor, sometimes they’re not.
 So, to see whether hemp seeds are healthy, let’s look into the good features and the concerning ones.

-Are Hemp Seeds Good For Your Health?
+Are Hemp Seeds Good For You?

 - Hemp Seeds Versus Hemp Hearts